sofia-sip/su_wait.h File Reference

 Message argument type.

-typedef su_msg_s su_msg_t
+typedef struct su_msg_s su_msg_t

 Message type.